vislab-tecnico-lisboa/affordance-datasets/visual-affordances-of-objects-and-tools/README.md

 If you use this dataset in your work, please cite the following publication(s):

-* Towards learning deep features for multi-modal inference with robotic data.
-A. Dehban, G. Saponaro, S. Zhang, L. Jamone, A. R. Kampff, J. and Santos-Victor.
-(2017).
-International Journal of Robotics Research.

 * A Moderately Large Size Dataset to Learn Visual Affordances of Objects and Tools Using iCub Humanoid Robot.
 A. Dehban, L. Jamone, A. R. Kampff, J. Santos-Victor.
 (2016).
 1st Workshop on Action and Anticipation for Visual Learning, European Conference on Computer Vision (ECCV).